Burt Kearns: Writer and producer

-Kearns produced, cowrote and edited the 2025 documentary film, Pusherman: Frank Lucas and the True Story of American Gangster, directed by Legs McNeil.
+He was executive producer of, and appeared on-camera in the Reelz nonfiction special program, Kardashian: The Man Who Saved OJ Simpson.
+He was executive producer of the Reelz nonfiction special El Chapo & Sean Penn: Bungle In The Jungle.
+Kearns was also director, writer and executive producer of Hollywood Animal Crusaders for Animal Planet and co-producer of the HBO documentary Panic.
+He was producer of the Fox Television special, When Good Pets Go Bad 2, and executive producer and showrunner of series including the syndicated Strange Universe, TruTV’s Guinness World Record Unleashed and Conspiracy Theory with Jesse Ventura.
 He was a creator and executive producer of Breaking the Ice, a docuseries following the first diverse, competitive synchronized ice skating team.
 The series premiered on WE tv in 2023 and streams on AMC's ALLBLK platform.

-He appeared on-camera in, and was an executive producer of, the Reelz nonfiction special program, Kardashian: The Man Who Saved OJ Simpson.
-He was executive producer of the Reelz nonfiction special El Chapo & Sean Penn: Bungle In The Jungle.
-Kearns was also director, writer and executive producer of Hollywood Animal Crusaders for Animal Planet and co-producer of the HBO documentary Panic.
-He was producer of the Fox Television special, When Good Pets Go Bad 2, and the syndicated series, Strange Universe.
+Kearns cowrote, produced and edited the 2025 nonfiction film, Pusherman: Frank Lucas and the True Story of American Gangster, directed by Legs McNeil.

 Independent features and Good Story Productions

+Kearns directed the nonfiction film, El Viaje Musical de Ezekiel Montanez: The Chris Montez Story, which opened on August 15, 2009 at the 35th annual The Fest For Beatles Fans in Chicago.
 Kearns produced the nonfiction film comedy High There.
-Kearns directed the nonfiction film, El Viaje Musical de Ezekiel Montanez: The Chris Montez Story, which opened on August 15, 2009 at the 35th annual The Fest For Beatles Fans in Chicago.
 High There and the Montez film were produced through his Good Story Productions production company.

 Frozen Pictures

 In 2000, Kearns formed the production company Frozen Television (later Frozen Pictures) with producer Brett Hudson.
 Kearns was an executive producer on All the Presidents' Movies for Bravo and The Secret History of Rock ’n’ Roll with Gene Simmons and Adults Only: The Secret History of The Other Hollywood for Court TV.

 With Hudson and Albert S. Ruddy, Kearns wrote and produced the 2006 Twentieth Century-Fox film, Cloud 9, starring Burt Reynolds, which was a joint production of Frozen and The Ruddy Morgan Organization.

-He directed and produced the 2008 documentary musical film, The Seventh Python, about the career and influence of Monty Python collaborator and Bonzo Dog Band member Neil Innes, and directed and produced Basketball Man, the 2007 Frozen Pictures documentary film that featured interviews telling the story of the game's inventor, James Naismith.
+He directed and produced the 2008 documentary musical film, The Seventh Python, about the career and influence of Monty Python collaborator and Bonzo Dog Band member Neil Innes, and directed and produced Basketball Man, the Frozen Pictures documentary film that featured interviews telling the story of the game's inventor, James Naismith.
 The film was released on DVD on May 8, 2007.

 Kearns founded the website, Saintmychal.com, that chronicled and promoted the canonization of 9/11 victim Mychal Judge.